apache/deltaspike/site/README.md

 Publish procedure
 -----------------

-To publish the documentation at [DeltaSpike Site](http://deltaspike.apache.org/) you have do the following steps:
+To publish the site content at [DeltaSpike Site](http://deltaspike.apache.org/) you have do the following steps:

 Put the following information in your ~/.m2/settings.xml file